 “It is better to give than to receive.”
 (Acts 20:35)

 To involve our kids in giving, I encourage them to buy or make something for each other and their dad.
-With their closest friends they might swap toys they already have or chip in toward a small gift.
+Sometimes with their closest friends they might swap toys they already have or chip in toward a small gift.

 “If you help the poor, you are lending to the Lord—and he will repay you!”
 (Proverbs 19:17)

 Our kids live a strange existence in which all their needs are abundantly met.
 Without scaring them, we try to explain that not everyone lives this way.
 Some kids don’t get toys for Christmas; others don’t have enough food or even clean water.
 (Compassion International’s Explorer magazine was helpful for this.)
 We can’t solve all those problems, but we can share some of what we have with others.
-We use Dave Ramsey’s suggestion for give, save, and spend jars, and set a deadline this week for choosing a charitable destination for their money.
+We use Dave Ramsey’s suggestion for give, save, and spend jars, and set a deadline in December for choosing a charitable destination for their money.
 This year they chose to give to a children’s ministry through the outstanding organization India Gospel League.

-This year I also took my son to help out with a “Christmas with Dignity” store through a local ministry in a low-income neighborhood that’s home to many refugee families.
+Two years ago I took my son to help out with a “Christmas with Dignity” store through a local ministry in a low-income neighborhood that’s home to many refugee families.
 The children work throughout the year to earn digital “dollars” by attending after school tutoring, completing homework, and participating in programs.
 With these funds they can shop at a Christmas store featuring a large variety of new, donated items.
 We volunteered with the set-up, which involved carrying lots of items down lots of stairs.

 The store featured toys, but also many practical household items ranging from coffee makers to diapers to toilet paper.
 Friends who volunteer at the store noted how many of these items the kids choose over the toys.